-For SUT, call-graph distance techniques, and CONBRIO, we set the time out of concolic testing (Step 4 in Figure 3) as 180 seconds per a target function.
-7 After test case generation terminates, call-graph distance techniques and CONBRIO performs the false alarm filtering task (Step 5 in Figure 3).
-We set a function dependency threshold τ as 0.7.
+For SUT, call-graph distance techniques, and CONBRIO, we set the timeout of concolic testing (Step 4 in Fig. 3) as 180 seconds per a target function.
+After test generation terminates, call-graph distance techniques and CONBRIO performs the false alarm filtering task (Step 5 in Fig. 3).
+We set a function dependency threshold $\tau$ as 0.7.

-Since the experiment scale is large (i.e. targeting 15,915 functions for the known crash bugs and 4,040 functions for the unknown crash bugs), the experiments were performed on 100 machines each of which is equipped with Intel quad-core i5 4670K and 8GB ram, running Ubuntu 14.04.2 64 bit version.
+Since the experiment scale is large (i.e., targeting 15,915 functions for the known crash bugs and 4,040 functions for the unknown crash bugs), the experiments were performed on 100 machines each of which is equipped with Intel quad-core i5 4670K and 8GB ram, running Ubuntu 14.04.2 64 bit version.
 We run four concolic unit test runs on a machine in parallel.